Personal Info

 Biography

 George "Buddy" Guy (born July 30, 1936) is an American blues guitarist and singer.
-He is an exponent of Chicago blues and has influenced eminent guitarists including Eric Clapton, Jimi Hendrix, Jimmy Page, Keith Richards, Stevie Ray Vaughan, Jeff Beck and John Mayer.
-In the 1960s, Guy played with Muddy Waters as a house guitarist at Chess Records and began a musical partnership with the harmonica player Junior Wells.
-Guy was ranked 30th in Rolling Stone magazine's "100 Greatest Guitarists of All Time".
+He is an exponent of Chicago blues who has influenced generations of guitarists, including Eric Clapton, Jimi Hendrix, Jimmy Page, Keith Richards, Stevie Ray Vaughan, Jeff Beck, Gary Clark Jr., and John Mayer.
+In the 1960s, Guy played with Muddy Waters as a session guitarist at Chess Records and began a musical partnership with blues harp virtuoso Junior Wells.
+Guy has won eight Grammy Awards and a Lifetime Achievement Award, the National Medal of Arts, and the Kennedy Center Honors.
+Guy was ranked 27th in Rolling Stone magazine's 2023 list of greatest guitarists of all time.
 His song "Stone Crazy" was ranked 78th in the Rolling Stone list of the "100 Greatest Guitar Songs of All Time".
 Clapton once described him as "the best guitar player alive".
-In 1999, Guy wrote the book Damn Right I've Got the Blues, with Donald Wilcock.[6]
+In 1999, Guy wrote the book Damn Right I've Got the Blues with Donald Wilcock.
 His autobiography, When I Left Home: My Story, was published in 2012.
+Description above from the Wikipedia article Buddy Guy, licensed under CC-BY-SA, full list of contributors on Wikipedia.

 Known For